← Back to research

 Product Overview

 REA is not a general-purpose coding agent — it's a specialized system for autonomous ML experimentation.
-Where most in-house coding agents focus on writing and shipping code, REA handles the full ML experiment lifecycle: generating hypotheses, running experiments, analyzing results, and iterating on model improvements.
+Where most in-house coding agents focus on writing and shipping code, REA handles the full ML experiment lifecycle: generating hypotheses, launching training jobs, debugging failures, analyzing results, and iterating on model improvements.[1]

 Key Capabilities